COMM 102. Introduction to Communication. 3 Credits.

 COMM 313.
 Persuasion.
 3 Credits.

-An examination of principles and practices of persuasion and its influence across communication contexts such as interpersonal, group, and mass communication.
-Emphasis will be placed on ethical standards and implication of persuasion and influence.
-F.
+An examination of principles and practices of persuasion and its influence across communication contexts.
+Emphasis will be placed on ethical standards and implications of persuasion and influence.
+F,S.

 COMM 339.
 Digital Video Production.
 3 Credits.

 This course offers an introduction to the theory and practice of modern digital video production utilizing a variety of production software techniques, industry best practices, and online/mobile technologies.
 F,S.

 This course focuses on scholarly and commercial aspects of social media strategy as a Communicative practice.
 In particular, course topics include a variety of social media driven outcomes including social activism, constituent engagement, outreach and advocacy, reputation management, analytics and optimization, and enhancing the quality and impact of message transmission in the social online environment.
 S.